marklogic-community/RunDMC/README.txt

     draft server URL.
 Default is same hostname, port 8004.

   Admin interface (CMS) server:
+    This app server must have the word "Admin" in its name.

     For the Admin interface, set up a different HTTP app server, using the same content database and same server root.
 But set the URL rewriter to "/admin/controller/url_rewrite.xqy".